mictaege/doozer/README.md

 	//getter and setter
 }
 ```
 ... we have to extend the _Person_ class with meta information about it's instance fields by using an enumeration that implements _DeclaredField_.
-Only restriction: The names of the enum constants has to be equal - case sensitve - with the instance fields names of the class ...
+Only restriction: The names of the enum constants has to be equal - case sensitve - with the instance field names of the class ...
 ```Java
 public class Person {
 	public enum Fields implements DeclaredField<Person> {